chadapollard/USEQ-Pipeline/README.md

 example:
 illumina_annotation="/Volumes/Research_Data/USEQ_Analyses/Annotation_Files/450k_annotation.csv"

-### 5. Path to 'R_Script.R script' file provided in this repository
+### 5. Path to the 'R_Script.R script' file provided in this repository
 example:
 sgr_script="/Volumes/Research_Data/USEQ_Analyses/useq_prep_r.R"

-### 6. Path to Sgr2Bar program provided in the apps folder of
+### 6. Path to the Sgr2Bar program in the apps folder of the 'USeq_9.3.3' folder provided in this repository
 example:
 Sgr2Bar="/Volumes/Research_Data/USEQ_Analyses/USeq_9.3.3/Apps/Sgr2Bar"

-### 7. Path to MethylationArrayScanner program
+### 7. Path to the MethylationArrayScanner program in the apps folder of the 'USeq_9.3.3' folder provided in this repository
 example:
 MethylationArrayScanner="/Volumes/Research_Data/USEQ_Analyses/USeq_9.3.3/Apps/MethylationArrayScanner"

-### 8. Path to EnrichedRegionMaker program
+### 8. Path to the EnrichedRegionMaker program in the apps folder of the 'USeq_9.3.3' folder provided in this repository
 example:
 EnrichedRegionMaker="/Volumes/Research_Data/USEQ_Analyses/USeq_9.3.3/Apps/EnrichedRegionMaker"